Featured snippets are an important part of SEO.

 By using a table structure (<table>), you can make it easier for Google to find and understand the information in your content.

-You can also use this format to highlight key information and make it easy for users to scan your content.
+You can also use this format to highlight key information and make it easy for users to scan your page.

 Work on Your E-E-A-T